seedaholic.com

 Paurotis Palm

-This striking fan palm will grow in light shade but prefers a sunny position.
+Cold hardy and salt tolerant, this striking fan palm will grow in light shade but prefers a sunny position.
 It requires an ample to regular water supply.
-It is one of just a few palms that can survive in saturated soil conditions and is also salt-tolerant.
+It is one of just a few palms that can survive in saturated soil conditions.
 In its native environment it can grow to 4 to 5 metres (15ft) with variable spread, however in cultivation, in containers or moderate climates they will rarely achieve this size.
 It will take quite a long time to form a colony beyond home owner appreciation.

 The Paurotis palm was formerly plentiful in Florida, but too many plants were taken for the nursery trade.
 It is now protected in the wild by Florida law.
 Only trees propagated from seed or by splitting a cluster are available in nurseries.